Wigald Boning plays the flute, the saxophone and various keyboard instruments; preferably with the guests of “Night Grooves” at Haus Schminke.

-As a boy Boning hated piano lessons, which he was forced to take to the accompaniment of his teacher’s pet Yorkshire terrier.
-He would shorten them by simply turning the clocks forward.
-He preferred to teach himself the flute.
-Today he plays almost a dozen instruments.
+As a child, Wigald Boning hated his piano lessons and his teacher’s barking Yorkshire terrier.
+He would fix the clock ahead of time so that his lessons were shorter.
+He preferred to teach himself how to play the flute.
+Now, he can play almost a dozen instruments.

 Boning and others discovered his talent for comedy almost by chance when he had a role as a serious interviewer in a documentary film.
 In the 1990s, he became one of the leading faces of Samstag Nacht, a German network comedy program.